Sheffield is one of the UK’s largest cities and is situated in South Yorkshire.It is nestled alongside Manchester, Nottingham and Leeds.

 The city has seen vast regeneration over the years and Sheffield has much potential with many exciting developments having been approved and being moved forward.
 It is part of the Governments ‘Northern Powerhouse’ initiative which combines together different cities, towns and more rural areas of the North of England in order to improve productivity, investment and to generally lift the economy.

-This has helped to boost many sectors especially public and private sectors which includes Retail, Financial, IT, Health Care and Sciences.
-Furthermore, Sheffield has seen a recent massive upsurge in Advanced Manufacturing and Engineering and the broad spectrum that encompasses Digital and Technology.
+This has helped to boost many sectors especially public and private sectors which includes Retail, Financial, IT, Education, Health Care and Sciences.
+Furthermore, Sheffield has seen a recent massive upsurge in Advanced Manufacturing, Construction and Engineering and also the Digital, Creative and Technology industries.

-It has been recognised as a fantastic place for entrepreneurs who open their own businesses and have several large and well known employers that have become household names here such as Amazon, Tesco,The NHS, Capita and Primark.
+It has been recognised as a fantastic place for entrepreneurs who initiate their own businesses and Sheffield has several large and well known employers that have become household names.

 Sheffield is an ethnically diverse city and its two highly regarded and globally recognised universities which attract students from all over the world who wish to study in a vibrant and creative city.